Governance Documents

 Indemnification

-Any person involved in any actual or threatened action, suit or proceeding, civil or criminal, because he, his testator or intestate is or was a director, officer or employee of the corporation shall be indemnified by the corporation against the expenses, including but not limited to attorney's fees, judgments, fines and amounts paid by him in connection with such action, suit or proceeding, or in connection with any appeal therein, if (a) there is a final judgment in the action that there was no negligence or misconduct on his part or (b) the corporation receives a written opinion of independent legal counsel that (i) the conduct of the person was in good faith for a purpose which he reasonably believed to be in the best interests of the corporation, and, in any criminal action, that the person had no reasonable cause to believe that his conduct was unlawful, and (ii) indemnification hereunder may be legally and validly made.
+Any person involved in any actual or threatened action, suit or proceeding, civil or criminal, because they, their testator or intestate is or was a director, officer or employee of the corporation shall be indemnified by the corporation against the expenses, including but not limited to attorney's fees, judgments, fines and amounts paid by them in connection with such action, suit or proceeding, or in connection with any appeal therein, if (a) there is a final judgment in the action that there was no negligence or misconduct on their part or (b) the corporation receives a written opinion of independent legal counsel that (i) the conduct of the person was in good faith for a purpose which they reasonably believed to be in the best interests of the corporation, and, in any criminal action, that the person had no reasonable cause to believe that their conduct was unlawful, and (ii) indemnification hereunder may be legally and validly made.
 The termination of an action by judgment, settlement (with or without court approval), or conviction upon a plea of guilty or of nolo contendere or its equivalent shall not be deemed a determination that a person did not meet the standards of conduct stated in clause (b)(i) of this Article.

 Independent legal counsel shall be other than the corporation's regular legal counsel, and shall be designated by a majority of the directors of the corporation who are not involved in the action, suit or proceeding.
 The fees and expenses of independent legal counsel shall be paid by the corporation.